Little penguin: Distribution and habitat

 The Australian little penguin is native to Southern Australia.
-The species also colonized the Otago region of New Zealand after the human-caused decline of the endemic species Eudyptula minor.
+The species also colonised the Otago region of New Zealand after the human-caused decline of the endemic species Eudyptula minor.

 Tagged or banded birds later recaptured or found deceased have shown that individual birds can travel great distances during their lifetimes.
 In 1984, a penguin that had been tagged at Gabo Island in eastern Victoria was found dead at Victor Harbor in South Australia.
 Another little penguin was found near Adelaide in 1970 after being tagged at Phillip Island in Victoria the previous year.
 In 1996, a banded penguin was found dead at Middleton.
 It had been banded in 1991 at Troubridge Island in Gulf St Vincent, South Australia.

 The Australian little penguin's foraging range is quite limited in terms of distance from shore when compared to seabirds that can fly.

 Australia

 The Australian little penguin occurs across Southern Australia, including New South Wales, Victoria, Tasmania, South Australia, Western Australia, and the Jervis Bay Territory.
 Colonies primarily exist on offshore islands, where they are protected from feral terrestrial predators and human disturbance.
 Colonies are found from Port Stephens in northern New South Wales around the southern coast to Fremantle, Western Australia.
 Foraging penguins have occasionally been seen as far north as Southport, Queensland and Shark Bay, Western Australia.